 Physician and Astronaut

 Dr. Jemison is a doctor, engineer, physicist, and astronaut who became the first African American woman to travel into outer space.
-Growing up, she always had a passion for science, and was upset because she saw no female astronauts.
+Growing up, she always had a passion for science and was upset because she saw no female astronauts.
 She attended Stanford University and Cornell Medical School.
 After serving two years in the Peace Corps, she opened a private medical practice.
-In 1987 she applied and was selected to train at NASA.
-On September of 1992, her and six other astronauts went into space on the space shuttle “Endeavor.”
-In 1993, Jemison started a consulting company that advocates for science, technology and social change, while also teaching environmental studies at Dartmouth.
+In 1987, she applied and was selected to train at NASA.
+On September of 1992, she and six other astronauts went into space on the space shuttle “Endeavor.”
+After leaving NASA, Jemison started a consulting company that advocates for science, technology and social change, while also teaching environmental studies at Dartmouth.
 She has received multiple awards and serves on the Board of Directors of many organizations.
 She is continuing her passion for space and leading the 100 Year Starship Project.

 Katherine Johnson was a NASA mathematician who helped calculate the flight path for NASA’s first manned space mission in 1962, and made important calculations for the Apollo moon landing.
 Her story was depicted in the film “Hidden Figures,” a critically acclaimed movie detailing the experience of Johnson, Dorothy Vaughan, and Mary Jackson — three African-American mathematicians who worked on John Glenn’s first launch into space.
 She continued working at Langley Research Center for 33 years and retired in 1986.
 In 2015, she was awarded the Presidential Medal of Freedom by President Barack Obama.
 She died on February 24, 2020 at 101 years old.